Vector26/Machine-CTF-Writeups/readme.md

 * Read Files on PWN machine

 So we can directly upload /root/root_flag.txt to Our machine but thats not enough in real life.
 So we will rewrite the `/etc/sudoers` file.
-This file is responsible for giving sudo-without-password permissions to various users and programs
+This file is responsible for giving sudo-without-password permissions to various users and programs.

 Start a reverse shell listener on your attacking machine